-The biggest and most important world conference on man's environment opens on Monday (4 June) in Stockholm.
+Background: The biggest and most important world conference on man's environment opens on Monday (4 June) in Stockholm.
 Twelve hundred delegates from 109 countries are attending the conference - to be opened by King Gustav of Sweden.

 Stockholm police have taken special training courses to deal with an expected influx of militant demonstrators from abroad at the time of the conference.
 During the weekend there were some small demonstrations against pollution - but no sign of foreign militants.

 As a gesture towards anti-pollution measures, the United Nations is providing free bicycles for the use of visitors to Stockholm during the conference.

 An "anti-pollution" group active in Stockholm welcomed the decision of the world body to supply bicycles -- but said the United Nations should not have bought new bicycles (the production of which further contributes to pollution) but should have refurbished older models.
 To make their point "the bike group" held their own demonstration in which they cycled slowly through the streets of Stockholm on older bicycles repainted.